applicaster/developer.applicaster.com/book/ui-builder/android/family-interface.md

     <Screen divider="12" innerSpacing="0" padding="10" paddingTopBottom="10" type="sw600" />
   </Screens>
 ```
-`<Screens>` defines collection of attributes per Screen type; where "default" is phone and "sw600" is tablet.
-It also applies to the top level ComponentMetaData.
+`<Screens>` defines a collection of attributes per Screen type, where "default" corresponds to phone and "sw600" to tablet.
+This also applies to the top level ComponentMetaData.

 <details><summary>Example of previous logic</summary>
 <p>